Dr Nicola Reimann

 Chapter in book

-- Reimann, N., Sambell, K., Sadler, I. & Kreber, C. (Accepted).
+- Reimann, N., Sambell, K., Sadler, I. & Kreber, C. (2021).
 Addressing the challenges of assessment and feedback in Business Schools: developing assessment practices which support learning.
-In Teaching and Learning in Business Schools.
+In Handbook of Teaching and Learning at Business Schools A Practice-Based Approach.
 Kjaergaard A., Lindgreen, A., Rosier, E., Thomsen, T. U. & Tuncdogan, A. Edward Elgar.
+207-225.

 - Reimann, N. (2009).
 Exploring Disciplinarity in Academic Development: Do “Ways of Thinking and Practicing” Help Higher Education Practitioners to Think about Learning and Teaching?
 In The University and its Disciplines: Teaching and Learning within and beyond disciplinary boundaries.
 Kreber, C. Abingdon, Oxon: Routledge.
 84-95.